mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 <!-- There are positive elements to this otherwise sad story.
 My experiences have helped focus my interests on how change can happen and happen quickly when new opportunities become available to a community eager to use them.
 They also caution against unrealistic expectations of systemic change when faced with opponents with deep pockets and extensive resources.
 I would like to communicate a pragmatic approach of finding the limits of your agency, strategically pushing against them, and cautiously observing what happens.
 An informed activism built on a critical view of the nature of the system in question. -->

-In response to growing discomfort around involvement in political and environmental activism, and also to pay the bills, I shifted focus towards undertaking community development and working with FLOSS Manuals where I wrote and promoted documentation and online learning resources media creation and and collaborative processes using Free Software.
-I documented and promoted low-cost media and web production processes and co-wrote A Open Web a book which celebrated the opportunities of the decentralised, even playing field provided by open source web technology and processes.
-This work gave me access to diverse international networks whose work was informed by participatory and egalitarian methods.
-A key network was the Mozilla community where I created documentation, workshops guides and other learning resources with networks of informal educators.
-This avenue offered a reconnection to the discussing the politics of independent communications in line with an empowerment agenda.

 **Training to teach in formal education**